SestoAle/Facial-Expression-Prediction/README.md

 This project aims to predict different facial expressions given a neutral model, to populate a Neural Network dataset.

 For this purpose we made some statistics analysis of a set of facial expressions.
-After these studies, we achieved to build an efficent facial expression predictor that can translate a neutral model to an expressive face.
+After these studies, we achieved to build an efficient facial expression predictor that can translate a neutral model to an expressive face.

 The expressions studied are: